tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LP_Ins_Plaid_Demo.md

 #### Wielding Plaid

-Once the **access token** is at hand, you can really start using **Plaid** to its fullest potential.
+Once the **access token** is in hand, you can really start using **Plaid** to its fullest potential.
 You'll have access to a bunch of different accounts and transactions, all available for use.
 All that is needed is that **access token**.

 * Fetch all accounts at an institution